The MDA National Group

 - current, past and potential Members of MDA National (Members);

-- clients or former clients of MDA National Insurance or its authorised representatives (clients);
+- clients or former clients of MDA National Insurance or its authorised representatives (Insureds);

 - authorised representatives of MDA National Insurance;

-- any individual connected with a claim against our Members or clients or past Members or clients;
+- any individual connected with a claim against our Members or Insureds or past Members or Insureds;

 - MDA National Group suppliers and their employees; and